 Share this list of Literacy Education Advocacy Activities or NCTE's 2014 Education Policy Platform with a colleague

 Send details about Literacy Education Advocacy Day to a colleague

-Tweet to Congress or write a Facebook entry about the need for public support for literacy education
+Write a Facebook entry about the need for public support for literacy education

 Respond to an action alert using our easy letter-writing template:

 Share your expertise as an educator and your experience in the classroom and ask your legislators to rely on and support the professional expertise of teachers

 Ask your legislators to recommend that evaluation of institutions of higher education be based on multiple factors and with multiple kinds of evidence

 Look up all of your elected officials (local to national) on the websites of the House of Representatives and of Senators